mpv-player/mpv/DOCS/man/options.rst

     scale the video to the size of this window, and will add black bars to compensate if the aspect ratio of the video is different.

-    On X11, the ID is interpreted as a ``Window`` on X11.
+    On X11, the ID is interpreted as a ``Window``.
 Unlike MPlayer/mplayer2, mpv always creates its own window, and sets the wid window as parent.
 The window will always be resized to cover the parent window fully.
 The value ``0`` is interpreted specially, and mpv will draw directly on the root window.

     On win32, the ID is interpreted as ``HWND``.
 Pass it as value cast to ``intptr_t``. mpv will create its own window, and set the wid window as